iyobo/jollofjs/packages/isvalid/README.md

-# The Validation Tool
+# isvalid.js

-This tools is a basic validation tool i made for another node.js project.
-It's main purpose is to make a general purpose request input validator for the express.js applications.

-It uses a schema - inspired by the MongoDB schemas - to create templates for how incoming data should be structured.
-It then validates or sends an error to the express.js or connect.js error handler if validation did not succeed.
+**isvalid.js** is an asyncronous node.js library for validating and error correcting JSON.
+It uses a schema modal - inspired by Mongoose schemas.

-And example of how to use the validator goes like this:
+Here's a simple example on how to use the validator:

-    var validator = require('express-schema-validator');
+    var isvalid = require('isvalid');

-    var newUserValidationSchema = {
+    isvalid(somedata, {
-        "user": { type: String, required: true }, "password": { type: String, required: true }
+        'user': { type: String, required: true }, 'pass': { type: String, required: true }
-    }

-    app.post("/users", validator.validateBody(newUserValidationSchema), function(req, res) {

-        // req.body is now validated and no further validation needs to take place.

-        // If body could not be validated, an error has been passed to the error handler.
+    }, function(err, validObj) {
+    	/*
+    	err:      Error describing invalid data.
+    	validObj: The validated data.
+    	*/
     });

-The above example is just a simple example, and the validator supports many different parameters depending on the type specified.
+The `isvalid` function takes three parameters.

+    isvalid(dataToValidate, validationSchema, callback);

+## Usage with Express.js

+For usage with express.js - validating body and query data - use the easier [isvalid-express.js](https://github.com/trenskow/isvalid-express.js) library.

+# How to Use

+**isvalid.js** uses a simple schema modal to specify how the data should be formattet.
+It supports generic validators for all types and type specific validators.

+## Errors

+Errors in function parameters or schemas are thrown - validation errors are passed to the callback.
+Thrown errors are of type `Error`.
+Validation errors are of type `ValidationError`, which is a custom `Error` type.

+### ValidationError

+The `ValidationError` contains two fields besides the `message` field of `Error`.

+  - `keyPath` is an array indicating the key path in the data where the error occured.
+  - `schema` is the schema that failed to validate.

-## Type shortcuts
+## Type Shortcuts

 Some types can be made with shortcuts.
 Instead of specifying the type, you just use the type.
-This currently works with objects and arrays.
+This works with objects and arrays.

-Notice that we in the above example used the object shortcut for the root schema.
-If we hadn't it would have looked like this:
+In the above simple example we used the object shortcut and should have looked like this if we hadn't.

-    var newUserValidationSchema = {
+    isvalid(somedata, {
         type: Object,
         schema: {
-            "user": { type: String, required: true }, "password": { type: String, required: true}
+            'user': { type: String, required: true }, 'pass': { type: String, required: true }
         }
-    }
+    }, ...);

-### Objects
+### Object Shortcuts

-Objects shortcuts are used like this:
+Object shortcuts are used like this:

     {
         "user": { type: String }
     }

-and is the same as:
+and is in fact the as this:

     {
         type: Object,